SETIatHCRO/ATA-Utils/FeedSensors/README.md

 ## sweepdetpams.rb

 Sweep the full range of PAM settings, saving the detx and detx values for further analysis.
 Creates a file named db_pams_dets.json

+## waketurbo.txt

+Use these commands to wake up a turbo pump and roughing pump once it has been repowered.
+These commands should be issued via netcat.

+On ataant@antcntl issue the command: "ssh ant3l netcat -v -i 2 rimbox 1518 < waketurbo.txt"

+It should tabke 6 to 8 hours for the cooling to get back down to 65k.